RadeonOpenCompute/ROCm_Documentation/Programming_Guides/Opencl-programming-guide.rst

 ============================= ======================================================
 OpenCL API Function       	Description
 ============================= ======================================================
-clCreateCommandQueueWithPr     Create a command queue for a specific device (CPU, operties (in OpenCL 2.0) clCreateCommandQueue() (in
+clCreateCommandQueueWith       Create a command queue for a specific device Properties (in OpenCL 2.0)     (CPU,GPU.) clCreateCommandQueue()
-OpenCL 1.x; deprecated in
+(in OpenCL 1.x; deprecated
-OpenCL 2.0)
+in OpenCL 2.0)
-GPU).

 clCreateKernel()	       Creates a kernel object from the program object.